What Is A Trade?¶

 PredictionSwap adopts a different definition.

 A trade is not an asset swap.
-A trade is a pair of equal and opposite exposure transformations applied to two accounts.
+A trade is a pair of equal and opposite changes to the Conditional Account Value Vectors of two accounts.

 Execution depends only on the resulting economic state.
 If both participants remain solvent in every possible outcome, the trade is valid and executes.